Weddings on a budget

 Plus planning for a winter wedding means you've already factored in the British weather!

-Some venues have more hidden charges than Ryanair - one MoneySaver had to pay extra to hire a cake knife.
-So before booking, pose as many questions as possible and get important answers in writing.
+Some venues have more hidden charges than Ryanair – one MoneySaver had to pay extra to hire a cake knife.
+So before booking, ask as many questions as possible and get important answers in writing.

 - How much is corkage?

-- Are there any extra staff costs?
+- Are there any extra staff costs and is service included?

 - Is there a minimum headcount or charge per person?